WHERE TO SEE GORILLAS and Chimpanzees

 11. Rwenzori Mountains National Park

 To combine gorilla trekking with serious mountain hiking in Uganda, the Kilembe Trail, cuts through the national park, linking the Rwenzori Mountain peaks.
-This range is one of Africa’s lesser known hiking experiences, upstaged by the likes of Kilimanjaro and Mt Kenya.
+This range is one of Africa’s lesser-known hiking experiences, upstaged by the likes of Kilimanjaro and Mt Kenya.
 But you won’t meet any charity climbers in this rainforest.
 Just a plethora of primates and a bevvy of birdlife.

 12. Virunga National Park